Operational Guidelines: Domiciliary Care Allowance

 Medical Criteria

-The department's Medical Assessor will take the following into account before giving his/her opinion on whether the child meets the medical criteria:
+The Department's Medical Assessor will take the following into account before giving their opinion on whether the child meets the medical criteria:

 - review the history of the case